asokolsky/asokolsky.github.io/_posts/2024-05-04-alb-behind-nlb.md

 To understand the reasons for such an unexpected behavior let's dwell into the
 details:

-* assume NLB and ALB work only with HTTP traffic on port 80
+* assume NLB and ALB work only with HTTP traffic on port 80;
-* there are 3 AZs
+* there are 3 AZs;
-* NLB was configured (by mistake) to reside in AZ1 and AZ2
+* NLB was configured (by mistake) to reside in AZ1 and AZ2;
-* there are 2 pods, one per AZ, randomly distributed between the AZs
+* there are 2 pods, one per AZ, randomly distributed between the AZs;
 * NLB has the default settings with cross-az balancing disabled.
 Hence the NLB's ENI specific to the AZ is connected only to the ENI of the ALB in that AZ.